From the Editors

 A Child’s View from Gaza.
 917 Washington Street, Oakland, CA. Currently on view.
 A Child’s View from Gaza, a traveling exhibit of the artwork of Palestinian children living in the Gaza Strip, opened in downtown Oakland, California this week as scheduled, despite the fact that the Museum of Children’s Art in Oakland (MOCHA) canceled their agreement to house the project this Fall.
 After the news on September 8 that Zionist groups had successfully pressured MOCHA’s Board ...Keep Reading »

-Mona Damluji is a doctoral candidate at the University of California, Berkeley.
-Her current research is a postcolonial study of visual cultures of oil and development in the Middle East during the mid-twentieth century.
+Mona Damluji is Associate Dean of Community Engagement and Diversity and Director of The Markaz: Resource Center at Stanford University.
+She received her PhD from the University of California, Berkeley.
+Her current book project is a study of cultural infrastructures of oil in the Middle East.